Has COVID-19 (aka coronavirus) got you in a frenzy??

 Wash hands regularly with soap and water.

 Every news report right now is re-emphasizing this very simple practice.
 But the reminder is always a good one.
 In fact, I always recommend ditching the hand sanitizer and opting for washing your hands with a regular soap (not anti-bacterial).
 Want to learn more on how many hand sanitizers today cause more health harm than good?
-Check out what MSN and TIME have to say.
+Check out this list of sanitizers that the FDA has on their SHOULD NOT USE list and TIME magazine guidance on this issue.
 You can also make your own hand sanitizer to control ingredients and avoid harmful chemicals.

 Increase your Vitamin C intake.